 - Stricter oversight to ensure no waste by employees.
 Prior to the pandemic, some pot companies may have been a bit cavalier when it came to conserving resources during the cannabis cultivation process.
 Now, a lot of cannabis company executives are getting their hands dirty on a daily basis and making sure that workers do not burn through materials or equipment.

-Scythian Real Estate Provides Cannabis Investment Opportunities During the Coronavirus Pandemic
+Scythian Real Estate Acquiring Cannabis Properties During the Coronavirus Pandemic

 The recent news that marijuana is an “essential service” led to a boom in pot sales in many states.
 Beyond that, the improved business strategies implemented by cannabis cultivators and operators in response to the COVID-19 pandemic bodes well for investors in cannabis in the future.
 In fact, the cannabis industry offers a unique opportunity for accredited investors looking to strengthen their investment portfolio and secure their economic future right now.
 One of the best ways to invest in this industry is through cannabis real estate.

 Scythian Real Estate is one of the largest privately held real estate companies in the cannabis sector.
-In addition to partnering with well-capitalized, state-licensed cannabis operators on both sale/leaseback deals and sourcing and acquiring new retail locations, Scythian also provides cannabis investment opportunities to accredited investors.
-Scythian Real Estate Fund LLC is currently accepting investments for a pipeline of cannabis property acquisitions in Colorado, Pennsylvania, Arkansas, Utah, and other markets in the U.S. where legalized marijuana provides strong investment opportunities.
+Scythian partners with well-capitalized, state-licensed cannabis operators on both sale/leaseback deals and sourcing and acquiring new retail locations.
+Scythian Real Estate Fund LLC also has a pipeline of cannabis property acquisitions in Colorado, Pennsylvania, Arkansas, Utah, and other markets in the U.S. where legalized marijuana provides strong investment opportunities.
 To learn, please contact Scythian Real Estate here.

 PLEASE NOTE THAT THIS BLOG IS NEITHER AN OFFER TO SELL NOR A SOLICITATION OF AN OFFER TO BUY SECURITIES IN SCYTHIAN REAL ESTATE FUND.